FAQ's When Selling Your Property

 What is a sole agency agreement?

-A sole agency agreement is similar to an exclusive agency agreement.
-You give rights to one agent to sell the property but you may find a buyer yourself.
-If you find a buyer who has not been introduced by the agent, then no commission is payable to the agent.
+You appoint one agent to sell your property, but if you personally find a buyer who was not introduced by the agent, no commission is payable to the agent.